 With pre-recorded webinars, your speakers have the option to appear as flawless orators who rarely say “um” or “uh” while guiding your audience through dense content where there is no room for error.
 They can also eliminate the scramble to find a common schedule for busy presenters when you're working across multiple time zones.
+While they may rub against some of our best instincts as event organizers, pre-recorded or simulated-live webinars offer several clear benefits that may make recording your presentations in advance ideal for some of your virtual events.

 5 Tips for Looking Great on Camera in Your Zoom Meeting